The Prevalence of Sexually Motivated Actors in Non-Official Clothing-Optional Areas

 6.3 Environmental Seclusion

-7. The Visibility Effect
+7. Visibility Effect

-8. Evidence from Observational Studies
+8. Observational Evidence

 9. Impact on Naturist Communities

-9.1 Damage to Public Perception
+9.1 Perception Distortion

-• regulatory restrictions
+• regulatory response

 10. Policy and Institutional Implications

-• collaborating with naturist communities to support responsible behaviour.
+• collaboration with naturist communities

 11. Limitations